-Forested beauty sets the north Houston region apart from surrounding communities in the greater Houston area.
+Forested beauty sets the North Houston region apart from surrounding communities in the greater Houston area.
 Steady growth, coupled with respect for the area's natural forested setting help make North Houston a great place for businesses, families, and individuals.

 North Houston offers a broad range of living options from planned communities to quiet rural settings.
 The natural landscape includes parks, lakes, creeks, and ample green spaces.
 The abundant space and undeveloped land attracts a mixture of residences, employers, retail centers, cultural activities, and recreational amenities.

 Many public and private schools in the region provide excellent educational options for young families.
-The Lone Star College System's six campuses are located throughout North Houston.
+The Lone Star College System's seven campuses are located throughout North Houston.
 Access is also available to many four-year college institutions at the Lone Star College-University Centers at Montgomery and at University Park.

 North Houston has it all - affordability, diversity in residential lifestyles, educational opportunities, premier health care, and abundant entertainment and recreational venues.

-The north Houston region is bursting with high-quality educational opportunities.
+The North Houston region is bursting with high-quality educational opportunities.
 The many public and private, higher education and technical schools are growing right along with the booming population.

 Eleven distinguished ISDs serve the region, with a combined enrollment of over 400,000 students.
 Many of the ISDs have received awards for education prowess in the diverse programs offered and scores on state and national tests.